OAGi/Score/docs/user_guide/index.rst

 The user uses BIE expression generation to serialize the BIE into a chosen syntax, such as XML Schema, or JSON Schema.

-Multiple BIEs of the same Property Term is not supported in the “Code Generation Friendly” option.
+Multiple BIEs of the same Property Term is not supported in the "Code Generation Friendly" option.
 If multiple BIEs of the same Property Term are selected, only the one created last would be expressed.

 The user can generate an expression of a BIE when at least one of the